xavvvvxd/xavvvvxd/README.md

 ...that's a lie.
 I do this for my own selfish gain >:)

 Anyways, this is getting too long.
-I'm now going to say bye in every language I know how to say bye in, for no particular reason.
+I'm now going to say bye in as many languages as possible.
+This will be updated.

 Bye!
 Da bo!